 The shades that are missing include the purple-pink shades the previous palette had.
 A light lavender like Buon Fresco from Modern Renaissance would also be nice.
 I think this palette is gorgeous, and I’d never heard of it before stumbling upon it when researching for this post.
 That surprised me, because I truly think this is a great combination of shades.
 Definitely one of Morphe’s more underrated palettes, and not a bad semi-dupe for Modern Renaissance.

-If you love the orange and beige shades, this is the palette you want.
-Yet again, the berry shades are absent from this palette, and in their place there are a lot of dupe colors with some additional khaki addd.
-The shimmer shades in this palette look almost identical to the ones in Modern Renaissance, and the oranges mimic the original trio of barely-different orange-based neutrals.
+If you love the orange, pink, and beige shades, this is the palette you want.
+Yet again, the berry shades are absent from this palette, and in their place there are a lot of dupe colors with some additional khaki.
+The other thing is that, well, this is a palette of all-matte shades.
+It’s BYO-shimmers.
+The oranges and pinks – even the cool lavender are present, and the addition of a deep, dark black is appreciated.
+Read my full review of the e.l.f.
+Mad for Matte palettes here.

 Coastal Scents Revealed 2 Palette